Prog-ryel/method-process/METHODOLOGY.md

 **Limitations**

-- BMI is a screening tool, not a diagnostic; it does not account for muscle mass, age-specific pediatric ranges, or ethnicity-specific adjustments.
+- BMI is a screening tool, not a medical diagnosis
+- Does not account for muscle mass or pediatric BMI charts
-- Health tips are general guidance, not medical advice.
+- Health tips are general guidance only
-- System runs on localhost; production would require HTTPS, strong `secret_key`, and environment-based DB credentials.
+- Production deployment would need HTTPS and stronger security config

 **Ethical use**

-- Users should consult healthcare professionals for clinical decisions.
+- Consult healthcare professionals for medical decisions
-- Personal data is stored per account; users should use strong passwords and log out on shared devices.
+- Use strong passwords; log out on shared computers

 ---

----

-## Appendix A: File Structure Reference
+## Appendix A: File Structure

 ```
 BMI SYSTEM/